grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed it onto the table in front of the pigeon.
 Herschel pecked at the glob nonchalantly.

 "That's disturbing."
 Said Percy.
 "It's going to be difficult to predict the actions of a man motivated by nothing but a fucking _vision_ of revenge.
-How did you get away from him in the bar?"
+How did you get away from him in the pub?"

 "Oh," said Owen, "that was easy.
-The bar was crowded, he was a big guy.
+The pub was crowded, he was a big guy.
 I just ran out the back.
 He followed but couldn't even come close to keeping up.
 He just stood there, waving his hatchet in the air yelling --- what's the word? --- _clichéd_ notions of revenge after me without putting any heart into it."

 [//]: # (### Chips comes in to tell them the bilge pump is broken)